wp-plugins/relevanssi/readme.txt

 * Known issue: User searches page requires MySQL 5.
 * To-do: Option to set the number of search results returned.
 * To-do: Tool to export and import Relevanssi settings.
+* For more features to come, see [Feature list](http://www.relevanssi.com/features/).

 == Thanks ==
 * Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.
 * Marcus Dalgren for UTF-8 fixing.
 * Warren Tape for 2.5.5 fixes.
+* Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.7.4 =
+* Improved the fallback to fuzzy search if no hits are found with regular search.
+* AND searches sometimes failed to work properly, causing unnecessary fallback to OR search.
+Fixed.
+* When using WPML, it's now possible to choose if the searches are limited to current language.
+* Adding stopwords from the list of 25 common words didn't work.
+It works now.
+* The instructions to add a category dropdown to search form weren't quite correct.
+They are now.
+* Small fix that makes shortcodes in posts more compatible with Relevanssi.

 = 2.7.3 =
 * IMPORTANT SECURITY UPDATE: Earlier versions of Relevanssi have a cross-site scripting (XSS) vulnerability.
 Please install this update as soon as possible.